Advertiser Disclosure

 For Canadian investors, Oil ETFs provide exposure to a basket of companies from the Canadian Oil Sector.

-ETFs are popular because, for a much smaller management fee than mutual funds, investors get to buy and hold a variety of different companies.
+ETFs are popular because, for a much smaller management fee than mutual funds, investors get to buy and hold various companies.
 This takes the stress and work out of picking individual stocks.

 Horizons Crude Oil ETF (HUC)

-HUC was established by Horizons ETFs back in 2009 and trades on the Toronto Stock Exchange.
+HUC was established by Horizons ETFs in 2009 and trades on the Toronto Stock Exchange.

 This unique ETF structure eliminates the volatility of month-to-month prices of crude oil futures contracts.